Karcher-Floor-Care/Karcher-MIS/README.md

 Install FTDI drivers using the 'CDM212364_Setup.exe' found in the 'FTDI-Driver' folder
 Install 'pcanview.exe'.
 This is located in the 'pcanview' folder
 Install Peak drivers for Windows machines from the website [HERE](https://www.peak-system.com/quick/DrvSetup)
-b.

 Instructions for use are found in the "Trex Flotilla Service Tool User Guide"
 Additional detailed instructions for programming TREX machines are provided.